wbw520/BotCL/README.md

 ```

 #### Usage for CUB200, ImageNet and Custom
 We first pre-train the backbone and then train the whole model.
 For ImageNet and Custom, just change the name for dataset.
-The generated concept is different upon to the training.
-Thus, your can adjust the weight and train several times to get the satisfying concepts.
 ```
 Pre-traing of backbone:
 python main_retri.py --num_classes 50 --num_cpt 20 --base_model resnet18 --lr 0.0005 --epoch 60 --lr_drop 40 --pre_train True --dataset CUB200 --dataset_dir "your dir"